 So, after a few days in Jakarta, it was finally time for you to fly to Bali!
 Do you feel safe in Bali at the moment?

 I feel very safe in Bali.
-Especially when you compare the situation with other EU countries, things are way more relaxed here and you barely notice anything of COVID-19.
-Everyone uses facemasks and you have to show your vaccination certificate when you go to a mall for example.
-Restaurants, bars, and clubs are all open and there are plenty of parties on the island which are really fun.
-Nevertheless, I think it’s important to follow the governments’ restrictions and always be careful.
+Especially when you compare the situation with other EU countries, things are way more relaxed here, and you barely notice anything about COVID-19.
+Everyone uses facemasks, and you have to show your vaccination certificate when you go to a mall, for example.
+Restaurants, bars, and clubs are all open, and there are plenty of parties on the island that are really fun.
+Nevertheless, I think it’s important to follow the government’s restrictions and always be careful.

 Can you tell us a bit about your daily routine?
 The semester hasn’t started yet so what do you do in your free time?